5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 2. Store the generated `CodecDump.zip` on a medium which you can access later from within macOS (HDD, other USB stick, E-Mail, Cloud).
 You cannot store it on the Ventoy flash drive itself, since it's formatted in ExFat and can't be accessed by Linux without additional measures.
 3. Reboot into macOS
 4. Extract `CodecDump.zip` to the Desktop
-5. Rename `card0-codec#0.txt` located in the "CodecDump" folder to `codec_dump.txt`. ⚠️ This is mandatory because the script we will use later to convert the data is looking for the file "codec_dump.txt" specifically.
-Otherwise the file conversions will fail.
+5. ⚠️ Rename `card0-codec#0.txt` inside the "CodecDump" folder to `codec_dump.txt`.
+This is important.
+Otherwise the script we will use in step III. can't find the file (it's looking specifically for "codec_dump.txt") and the file conversion process will fail.

 ### Additional Requirements
-:bulb: Please follow the instructions below carefully and thoroughly to avoid issues.
+💡Please follow the instructions below carefully and thoroughly to avoid issues.

 - Download and install [**Python**](https://www.python.org/downloads/) if you haven't already
 - Install either [**MacPorts**](https://www.macports.org/install.php) or [**Homebrew**](https://brew.sh/) (I used MacPorts, but Homebrew works, too)